peteamiri/Tutorials/AWS/AmazonWebServices.md

 need to access IAM using the **root account** and create other accounts.
 After that never use **Root Account** for anything.

-* Centrilized control of your AWS account
+* Centralized control of your AWS account
 * Shared Access to AWS Accounts
-* Enfore Granular Permissions
+* Enforce Granular Permissions
 * Allow Federation (including Active Directory, FaceBook, Linkedin, etc.)
 * It is a global services and it is not bound to any AWS region or AZ's.
 IAM is not bound to a region, it is universal
 * Allow MultiFactor Authentication